cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/unused-on-guide-path/misaka.md

     - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The TrollInstallerMDC application can now be opened from home screen.
+The Misaka application can now be opened from home screen.

 ::: danger

-If you're on iOS 16.0 to 16.1.2, you'll also need to enable Developer Mode.
+If you don't have it enabled already, you'll also need to enable Developer Mode.

 To do so, go into `Settings` -> `Privacy & Security` and then scroll down until you see `Developer Mode`, tap that option, toggle Developer Mode on, and follow the on-screen instructions